thruthesky/super_library/docs/feed_api.md

 - Showing the feeds of the other users that the current user is following.
 - Showing a button to follow/unfollow the other user.
 - Display who follow the user and who the user follows.
+- Create Feed after a Data is created.
+- Update Feed after a Data is updated.
+- Delete Feed after a Data is deleted.

 ## How to use follow, unfollow and isFollowing custom actions